Changissnz/nu_merchant_principal/README.md

 are unique to the environment and protocols of the group operating by group-directed deception.

-What exactly would deter an adversary, in their conducting of a vulnerability exploit, when they are deceived by a deceptive group member at an arbitrary step in their exploit?
+What exactly would deter an adversary, during their conducting of a vulnerability exploit, when they are deceived by a deceptive group member at an arbitrary step in their exploit?
 This question is